-More attempts were made at various times, but mainly winemaking stayed within families or colonies growing muscadine grapes You’ll find reference to it at several of the historic colonial homes around the Chesapeake Bay.
+More attempts were made at various times, but mainly winemaking stayed within families or colonies growing muscadine grapes You’ll find reference to it in several of the historic colonial homes around the Chesapeake Bay.
 But muscadine wine is bitter and needs lots of sugar to be close to what we drink today.
-In the colonial days, sugar had to imported.
+In the colonial days, sugar had to import.
 They often lived with bitter wine.

 In 1980, Boordy was sold to the Deford family which moved the winery to the current farm in Long Green Valley north of Baltimore.
 Broody is a major tourist and day-trip destination in the region.

 The New York Times wrote in Mr. Wagner’s obituary — He once described winemaking as ”the perfect foil for the nervous and intellectual strains of newspaper work.’’